Usage Guide

 osv-scanner scan -L package-lock.json --serve

-: Outputs all packages in JSON format (make sure to set--format=json
+flag can be used to output all packages in JSON format (make sure to set --format=json

 ).